- General Info

 What are my chances of receiving a scholarship?
 How could I improve my chances?

 Chances of receiving a scholarship vary greatly depending on the amount of scholarship dollars available and the number of qualified applicants.
 Sometimes, only a handful of applications are received while at other times, we receive hundreds of applications.
-The number of scholarships offered may vary from one student per year, to one hundred students per year.

 To improve your chances of being selected, find scholarships that are a good fit for you by reading the eligibility criteria carefully and apply for scholarships for which you meet the minimum criteria.
 If a scholarship is for students from New Jersey, and you’re from Colorado, it’s probably not a good fit.